anonimushi/NRF24-BlueJammer/README.md

-# NRF24L01 with Arduino: Wiring and Setup Guide
+# NRF24L01 with Arduino: Bluetooth Jamming
 This repository provides a comprehensive guide and code examples for interfacing the NRF24L01 wireless communication module with Arduino.
+It includes wiring diagrams, setup instructions, example code, and a detailed implementation of Bluetooth jamming across channels 0 to 79, specifically targeting Bluetooth advertising channels 37, 38, and 39.

 GitHub Repository: [NRF24-BlueJammer](https://github.com/jbalagiya/NRF24-BlueJammer)

 ## Overview

 The NRF24L01 is a wireless transceiver module that operates in the 2.4GHz band.
-It can be easily integrated with an Arduino to create wireless communication systems for IoT, robotics, and remote control projects.
+This project expands upon standard NRF24L01 functionality by utilizing it to disrupt Bluetooth communication channels (0-79), with a focus on advertising channels 37, 38, and 39.

 ## Wiring Diagram

-Below are the wiring details for connecting the NRF24L01 module to an Arduino UNO:
+Below are the wiring details for connecting the NRF24L01 module to an Arduino UNO & nano:

 | **NRF24L01 Pin** | **Arduino UNO Pin** |
 |------------------|--------------------|